Jarmos-san/hugo-blog/.github/CONTRIBUTING.md

 #### Before Submitting An Enhancement Suggestion

-- **Discuss about it** by openning a [Discussion thread][Discussion Threads].
+- **Discuss about it** by openning a [Discussion thread][discussion threads].
-- **Check if there's already [an open issue][Open Issue Threads] which provides that enhancement.**
+- **Check if there's already [an open issue][open issue threads] which provides that enhancement.**
-- **Perform a [cursory search][Enhancement Issue Threads]** to see if the enhancement has already been suggested.
+- **Perform a [cursory search][enhancement issue threads]** to see if the enhancement has already been suggested.
 If it has, add a comment to the existing issue instead of opening a new one.

 ### Your First Code Contribution

 Unsure where to begin contributing to my blog?
 You can start by looking through these `beginner` and `help-wanted` issues:

-- [Beginner issues][Beginner Issues] - issues which should only require a few lines of code, and a test or two.
+- [Beginner issues][beginner issues] - issues which should only require a few lines of code, and a test or two.
-- [Help wanted issues][Help Wanted Issues] - issues which should be a bit more involved than `beginner` issues.
+- [Help wanted issues][help wanted issues] - issues which should be a bit more involved than `beginner` issues.

 Both issue lists are sorted by the total number of comments.
 While not perfect, the number of comments is a reasonable proxy for an impact a given change will have.

 #### Local development

-Check out the the [Getting Started][Getting Started Section] on the README to setup a local development environment.
+Check out the the [Getting Started][getting started section] on the README to setup a local development environment.

 ### Pull Requests